The answer to this question is down to two factors:

 When we get talking to customers about our UPVC spraying service one of the first questions they ask is “how much does it cost to have UPVC windows sprayed?”

-There are a number of factors which have to be taken into account:
+There are a number of factors that have to be taken into account:

 a) the size of the window